Trademarks Act (Unofficial translation)

 At the request of the proprietor of the trademark, the list of goods or of classes of goods for which the mark has been registered may be limited.
 The provision in the foregoing paragraph concerning the consent of the pledgee shall also apply.

-If a trademark has been registered in breach of the provisions of this Act, the registration shall be declared null and void unless the provisions of section 8 or 9 apply or some other change of circumstances affects the issue.
+If a trademark has been registered in breach of this act, the registration is invalid, subject to the circumstances referred to in section 10 or 10a or another change of circumstances.

 The exclusive rights in a trademark shall be invalidated: